assaydepot/trialinsights_api_v1/README.md

 All endpoints are available at https://app.trialinsights.com/api/v1

-## Data Access API
+## Trials API
-Use the __Data Access API__ to submit queries for relevant clinical trials and receive sorted, JSON formatted documents to be rendered by your application.
-In addition to the initial page of results, the API returns a query identifier used on subequent requests to to control paging, sorting, and requested fields of documents to be rendered by your app.
+Use the __Trials API__ to submit queries for relevant clinical trials and receive sorted, JSON formatted documents to be rendered by your application.
+In addition to the initial page of results the response object includes `recordsTotal` and the `nct_ids` array of clinical trial identifiers.
+Query parameters inclue options for sorting, paging, and selecting only requested fields.

-### POST /trials
+### POST /find
-Returns an object containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

-#### Request Body
-The required property is an array of objects whose property name is `values`.
-Each entry in the array is an object with two properties: `name` and `value`.
+Post an object containing a `values` property which is an array of terms.
+Each term consists of a `name` and a `value`.
+The [table](#primary-search-and-secondary-search-names) below describes the valid values for `name/value`.
+The server responds with an object with a `recordsFiltered` number for the total documents found and `nct_ids` array of trial identifiers.
+Use this information to request pages of documents using the `/fetch` endpoint.

 ```
 // The following example values entry returns